-Commitment to become familiar with and understand the context, the people, their culture, and priorities.
+● Commitment to become familiar with the context, the people, their culture and their priorities and needs

-Capacity to identify existing community structures (physical spaces), institutions and citizens (political, social, historical, cultural, religious, others) that could contribute towards change.
+● Capacity to identify existing community structures (physical spaces) and institutions that could contribute towards change

-Understanding of how to leverage existing formal and informal governance structures to make positive changes.
+● Understanding of how to leverage formal and informal governance structures to make positive changes

-Ability to assess and apply assets and strengths to collect, analyse data and contribute to change.
+● Ability to assess and apply assets and strengths to collect and analyse data to contribute to change

 *Please note that some statements are adaptations or direct quotes from the papers listed in the reference section